Know, Like and Trust: The Best Kind of Marketing

 In the end, what matters is that we be open and vulnerable enough that we show our uniqueness.
 And it matters that we show we care about the people we want to help.

 How do you come to trust someone?
-Don’t you first have to know them, somehow?
+Don’t you first have to know them?
+At least in little ways?

 If you know them, and like them, then the trust can come and the exchange of value can happen.